AmineDjeghri/awesome-os-setup/README.md

 source : https://github.com/ohmyzsh/wiki/edit/main/Installing-ZSH.md

 #### update .zshrc (conda and other tools)
-- If you have conda installed : copy conda export from .bashrc to .zshrc ( if you want to find it : `cd` then `ls -a` then `nano .zshrc` or use windows explorer to navigate to it :
-`\\wsl.localhost\Ubuntu\home\amine ` and open the file .zshrc with notepad or sublimText.
+- If you have conda installed : copy conda init from .bashrc to .zshrc ( if you want to find it : `cd` then `ls -a` then `nano .zshrc` or use windows explorer to navigate to it : `\\wsl.localhost\Ubuntu\home\amine ` and open the file .zshrc with notepad or sublimText.
-- run : `conda init zsh`
+-(optional) if you didn't copy the init conda content from .bashrc,  run : `conda init zsh`
 - close all the terminals and run again ubuntu terminal.
 - you should see the `(base)` noun before the command.